googleapis/repo-automation-bots/packages/monitoring-system/README.md

 A subset of the metrics mined by the Monitoring System are visualized on the [Metrics Dashboard deployed here](https://repo-automation-bots-metrics.web.app/).

-> :information_source: You will need an `@google.com` account to be able to access the data on the dashboard.
+> :warning: You will need an `@google.com` account to be able to access the data on the dashboard.

 In the future, we will be making all metrics available via this dashboard.
 To learn more, see the [Metrics Dashboard section](#Metrics-Dashboard) below